 Where To Buy The Mevo Plus Online

-The best places (aside from the FlightScope store) I would recommend to buy the Mevo+ are Rain or Shine Golf, Shop Indoor Golf and Top Shelf Golf.
-Each of these vendors allows you to upgrade to the Pro Package with one or two clicks.
+The best places (aside from the FlightScope store) I would recommend to buy the Mevo+ 2023 Edition are Rain or Shine Golf, The Indoor Golf Shop and Top Shelf Golf.
+Each of these vendors allows you to upgrade to the Pro Package with a couple of clicks.

 You can choose any of these vendors based on your preferences.
 All have fantastic support teams that go out of their way to make sure you’re set up properly.

 If you’re looking for a discount on a used Mevo+, you may be able to find a good deal on eBay.
-I myself wouldn’t get one used, but to each their own.
+This could be a good option for people who want a discount on the original model.

 Another thing that you should consider if you plan to use the Mevo+ indoors is a full golf simulator setup with screen, enclosure and projector.
 This will really allow you to get the best experience with the launch monitor.

-The FlightScope Mevo Plus is an excellent consumer-level launch monitor that allows golfers to get the accuracy and reliability of professional radar launch monitors like the X3 at an affordable price.
+The FlightScope Mevo Plus is an excellent consumer-level launch monitor that allows golfers to get similar accuracy and reliability to professional units like the X3 at an affordable price.

-The accuracy is superb, you can use it both indoors and outdoors, it comes with very good simulation and analysis features out-of-the-box, and it’s compatible with a range of golf simulator software.
+The accuracy is superb, you can use it both indoors and outdoors, it comes with very good simulation and analysis features out-of-the-box, and it’s compatible with a range of third-party simulator softwares.

 The Mevo+ does have a few weaknesses, however.
 The main one is that it requires a lot of space behind and in front of the golfer: minimum 8 feet each for a total of 16 feet.
 Many golfers want to use a launch monitor and simulator but just don’t have this amount of space.